farmOS/farmOS/docs/development/best-practice.md

-# Best practice

-In general, farmOS development follows the same best practices and coding standards set forth by the Drupal community.

-* [Drupal best practices]
-* [Drupal coding standards]

-## Avoiding divergence
+# Developing with updates in mind

-farmOS is built on Drupal, which means that it is extremely flexible.
+farmOS is [built on Drupal], which means that it is extremely flexible.
 If you are installing your own instance of farmOS, you have full control over the entities, fields, Views, etc. So you can change things that farmOS sets up by default.
 This is great!
 And it's part of the reason why farmOS can grow and